-it said: Mental health support groups are a valuable tool for anyone dealing with an emotional crisis or behavioral health condition.
-Family and friends also benefit by learning about challenges faced by individuals with a particular diagnosis.
-They develop awareness of symptoms and behaviors exhibited by their loved one.
-Many caregivers need support themselves to continue caring for someone else.
+Support groups are a valuable tool for anyone dealing with an emotional crisis or behavioral health condition.
+Family and friends also benefit from learning about challenges faced by individuals with a particular diagnosis.
+They develop an awareness of symptoms and behaviors exhibited by their loved one.
+Many caregivers need support to effectively care for someone else.
 Anxiety support groups are particularly useful for those dealing with high-stress situations.
-Group members have an opportunity to receive positive feedback and suggestions from those who have successfully met the same challenges.
+Group members have an opportunity to receive positive feedback and suggestions from those who have met similar challenges.

 9Muses Art Center 7139 West Oakland Park Boulevard, Lauderhill, FL 33313 PH: 954-746-2055